 Research interests: body image, dieting/weight loss, self-esteem, self-compassion, mindfulness, mental health, eating pathologies, social media, health information seeking

-MSc Candidate, Public Health and Health Systems, Faculty of Applied Health Sciences, University of Waterloo (2016-)
+MSc, Public Health and Health Systems, Faculty of Applied Health Sciences, University of Waterloo (2016-2018) (MSc Thesis Summary)

 BSc, Honours Psychology with minor in French, Faculty of Science, Mount Allison University (2012-2016)

 DEC, International Business, Department of Social Science, Dawson College (2010-2012)